 Course Number: 0300400 Credit: 1.00 Weight: Standard 0.0 Term: Yearlong Prerequisite: By Audition Course Description: Students study the historical works of professional choreographers in one or more genres, such as ballet, modern, jazz, or other traditional dance forms.
-Students learn to understand and apply each choreographer's movement design and artistic intent, respecting the work as each choreographer's intellectual property, and movement design and artistic intent, respecting the work as each choreographer's intellectual property, and gain skills for group and self-assessment, analysis, and problem solving.
+Students learn to understand and apply each choreographer's movement design and artistic intent, respecting the work as each choreographer's intellectual property, and rain cluils for group and colf accomment, analysis, and problem colving.
+Public performances may serve as a gain skills for group and self-assessment, analysis, and problem solving.
 Public performances may serve as a culmination of specific instructional goals.
 Students may be required to participate in rehearsals and performances outside the school day to support, extend, and assess learning in the classroom.
 Students in this class may need to obtain (e.g., borrow, purchase) appropriate footwear and/or dance attire from an outside source.